cloudmesh/cloudmesh-manual/docs/_sources/concepts/storage.rst.txt

-If the source is a directory, you can choose to specify the recursive option to download files in the sub-directories in the source as well to the target directory in your local host.
+If the source is a directory, you can choose to specify the recursive option to download files in the sub-directories in the source as well to the target directory in your localhost.
 If the recursive option is not specified, only the files in the source directory will be downloaded to the target directory and the sub-directories will be ignored.